 - Magnetic resonance imaging (MRI).
 An MRI can look for abnormalities in or near the pituitary gland.
 This test is noninvasive.
 It uses a powerful magnetic field and radio waves to construct detailed pictures of brain tissues.

 - Genetic screening.
 If others in your family have had problems with excess urination, your doctor may suggest genetic screening.

-Treatment options for the most common types of diabetes insipidus include:
+Treatment options depend on the type of diabetes insipidus you have.

-Typically, this form is treated with a man-made hormone called desmopressin (DDAVP, Minirin, others).
+Typically, this form is treated with a synthetic hormone called desmopressin (DDAVP, Nocdurna).
 This medication replaces the missing anti-diuretic hormone (ADH) and decreases urination.
-You can take desmopressin as a nasal spray, as oral tablets or by injection.
+You can take desmopressin in a tablet, as a nasal spray or by injection.

 Most people still make some ADH, though the amount can vary day to day.
 So, the amount of desmopressin you need also may vary.
 Taking more desmopressin than you need can cause water retention and potentially serious low-sodium levels in the blood.

-Other medications may also be prescribed, such as indomethacin (Indocin, Tivorbex) and chlorpropamide.
-These drugs can make ADH more available in the body.
+Other medications might also be prescribed, such as chlorpropamide.
+This can make ADH more available in the body.

 Treatment with the drug hydrochlorothiazide (Microzide) may improve your symptoms.
-Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), in some people it can reduce urine output for people with nephrogenic diabetes insipidus.
+Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), it can reduce urine output for some people with nephrogenic diabetes insipidus.